 Insider tip: You can either bus or train to Sapa from Hanoi.
 I took the overnight train, however, it doesn’t go the full way and requires you to take a minibus for the last leg which will only depart when it is full and comes with an additional fee.

 Halong Bay is a UNESCO World Heritage site and for good reason: it truly is stunning.
-The most popular way to experience it is by taking a Halong Bay Cruise which I highly recommend you include on your Vietnam itinerary.
+The most popular way to experience it is by taking a Ha Long Bay Cruise which I highly recommend you include on your Vietnam itinerary.
 There are dozens of companies and cruises to choose from, but if I can offer any advice it would be to splurge a bit.
 The cheap cruises are cheap for a reason while the more expensive ones offer better accommodation, food, and go a little further afield to escape the swarms.
-I also recommend doing a 2-night cruise, the 1 night was way too short especially since this was one of the best parts of my 2 weeks in Vietnam.
-Make sure to book your Halong Tour in advance as they book up quickly.
-Note that your tour will include transportation both from and back to Hanoi.
+I also recommend doing a 2-night cruise, I found the 1 night cruise was way too short especially since this was one of the best parts of my 2 weeks in Vietnam.
+Make sure to book your Ha Long Tour in advance as they book up quickly.
+Note that your tour should include transportation both from and back to Hanoi.

 If you really can’t afford a cruise or have no interest, then instead head to Cat Ba island.
 It’s more of a backpacker type scene but is cool to explore and offers day trips in the bay.